The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Selection of extragalactic sources

 \subsection{GRBs}

 GRBs are selected from the database of the \Swift observatory.
 The mission discovers ${\sim}100$ GRBs per year, using the Burst Alert Telescope (BAT), which has a wide field of view and operates in the gamma ray range of 15--150\,keV.
 Within 90 seconds of a trigger from BAT, the satellite is pointed to the approximate position of the source and observes it with the X-Ray Telescope (XRT) and UV/Optical Telescope (UVOT), obtaining precise coordinates for each event.
 We use the coordinates of the GRB as measured by the XRT, which have a precision of a few arcseconds.
 The GRB afterglow emission is visible for hours and even several days in the mm range.
-For this reason, we produce maps of the observations in blocks of three days, starting three days before and up to 15 days after the discovery of the GRB.
-We also produce maps with seven days of observations, starting seven days before and finishing 28 days after the discovery of the GRB.
-Finally, we produce a one month map using the 28 days after the discovery day of the GRB.
-In total, we make at least one map for 88 distinct GRBs.
+For this reason, we produce maps of the observations in blocks of three days (black bars in Figure~\ref{fig:epochs}, right), starting three days before and up to 15 days after the discovery of the GRB.
+We also produce maps with seven days of observations, starting seven days before and finishing 28 days after the discovery of the GRB (dark green bars).
+Finally, we produce a one month map using the 28 days after the discovery day of the GRB (dark red bars).
+The redshift range for the GRBs in our observations is $z=0.1475-3.503$.